zhadevv/donghua-unofficial-api/README.md

 ## 🚀 Introduction

-**Donghua Unofficial API - Python Edition** is a comprehensive Python library that provides programmatic access to Chinese animation (donghua) data.
+**Donghua Unofficial API** is a comprehensive Python library that provides programmatic access to Chinese animation (donghua) data.
 Built with **FastAPI** and **Async HTTPX**, it offers lightning-fast asynchronous scraping capabilities for donghua information, streaming links, release schedules, and much more.

 Perfect for developers building:
 - 📱 Donghua tracking apps